acd02/utils/README.md

 An instance of `Result<E, S>` is either an instance of `Err` or `Ok`.
 The first type is used for failure (E), the second for success (S).

-Sort of like a really really lightweight outlaw Result monad.
+Sort of like a really really lightweight unlawful Result monad.

 Methods available on the `Result` object are: